fredguinog/propensity-gbdt/README.md

 ### Optional Parameters

 *   `seed` (int, optional): The random seed for reproducibility.
 Defaults to `111`.
-*   `maximum_num_units_on_support` (int, optional): The maximum number of units allowed in the on-support group during the first pruning step, used to penalize trivial solutions.
+*   `maximum_num_units_on_attipw_support` (int, optional): The maximum number of control units allowed in the on-support group, used to remove units not ATT/IPW similar to the treatment unit.
 Defaults to 50.
-*   `max_correlation_between_control_units` (float, optional): The maximum correlation between control units for a candidate donor pool to be saved.
-Defaults to 0.5,
+*   `max_correlation_between_control_units` (float, optional): The maximum correlation between control units maximizing the represetations of all low rank hidden trends of the treatment unit.
+It limits the selected control units from the previous filter.
+Defaults to 0.5.
-*   `maximum_control_unit_weight` (float, optional): The maximum acceptable control unit weight for a candidate donor pool to be saved.
+*   `maximum_control_unit_weight` (float, optional): The maximum permissible weight for any single control unit in the synthetic control for a candidate donor pool to be viable.
+This helps prevent the model from relying too heavily on one donor unit.
 Defaults to 0.5
-*   `maximum_error_pre_intervention` (float, optional): The maximum acceptable error (e.g., RMSE or MAE) on the pre-treatment outcomes for a candidate donor pool to be saved.
+*   `maximum_error_pre_intervention` (float, optional): The maximum acceptable error RMSE on the pre-treatment outcomes for a candidate donor pool to be viable.
 Defaults to 0.15.
-*   `include_impact_score_in_optuna_objective` (bool, optional): Flag to include or not the impact score in the Optuna's search criteria.
-Defaults to `False`.
+*   `maximun_perc_diff_error_train_validation` (float, optional): The maximum acceptable absolut percentage difference between train error and validation error.
+Defaults to `0.2`.
 *   `number_optuna_trials` (int, optional): The number of trials for the Optuna hyperparameter optimization.
 Defaults to `300`.
 *   `timeout_optuna_cycle` (int, optional): The timeout in seconds for each Optuna optimization cycle.
 Defaults to `900`.